shodor-education/petascale-semester-curriculum/README.md

 <!-- HOW TO USE -->
 ## Using the Materials

 These resources can be helpful both for *instructors* looking to integrate parts of parallel computing material into their course or in developing their own parallel computing course and for *students* looking to learn more about parallel computing in general.
-The curriculum materials can also be accesed through [our website](http://shodor.org/petascale/materials/semesterCurriculum/units/).
+The curriculum materials can be accesed on [Shodor's Petascale site](http://shodor.org/petascale/materials/semesterCurriculum/units/).

 For instructors: